 - Frontier Discovery Service: An optional add-on to the Protection and/or Vault services; client data is indexed with an “Internet-Class” engine that allows users to easily search for content or for the business to use for audit and compliance exercises.
 The cost of the service is dependent on the number of items being indexed.

-As a bonus, clients will get an automated policy-based backup, receive a monthly report on backup performance and storage usage, and will be assigned a dedicated server to restore enrolled data in the unlikely event of a disaster recovery.
+As a bonus, clients will get an automated policy-based backup, receive a monthly report on backup performance and storage usage, and will be assigned a dedicated server to restore enrolled data in the unlikely event of disaster recovery.

 Whilst the client has full control of policies and recovery via a 24×7 accessible self-service portal, the infrastructure is managed and supported by Frontier Technology from a Tier 4 data centre, the pinnacle of data centre standards.
-To assure redundancy and fast recovery, its backup data centre is Tier 3, the category where most of UK’s data centres fall under.
+To assure redundancy and fast recovery, its backup data centre is Tier 3, the category where most of the UK’s data centres fall under.
 It runs on Tier 1 connectivity, the highest standard in network connectivity.
 The data centres are UK-based and owned, thereby avoiding the implications of the US Patriot Act.